 In order to create strategic change within the autism community to deal with the “Life After Death” issues, I propose undertaking 7 game-changing initiatives based on the concept of Inclusive Equality.
-[Note that 7A tentatively stands for Autistic Affirmative Accepting Advancing Actualising Astute Agency]
+[The Project is named 7A, which tentatively stands for Autistic Affirming Actualising Advancing Autism Action Alliance.]

 To clarify, there are two inclusive approaches to handling disability:

 a) Unconditional Acceptance (Diversity): “I am different from you and I am proud to be different in my special way.
 Please be patient with me because I have difficulty with some daily tasks that are easy for you.
 Please listen to my story to understand me better, and do your best to make me feel welcomed as part of your life.”

 b) Inclusive Equality: “I wish to be treated the same as you by everyone else, but I need help to get there.
 Please support my efforts and guide me so that I can grow together with you.
 It is less important for me to share how I am different from you, and more important to find out how I can work together with you to make both our lives better.”

 Most people are under the misconception that autistics only need representation (advocacy), employment (a way to make a living) and/or housing (a place to stay).
 This perspective only sees the physical aspects (hardware) of what autistics truly need (heartware) – a community where they belong, which facilitates them to develop wisdom/maturity and which supports them to determine their own future.
 Even better, a community which provides the seed in which other people needing assistance (no matter autistic or not) can be brought into its fold to create a network of like-minded mutually-supporting communities.